-Minors: History, Political Science, Anthropology/Sociology, Global Studies, and Gender Studies
+Minors: History, Political Science, Anthropology/Sociology, Global Studies, Russian & Eurasian Studies, and Gender Studies

 Lyndon’s department of Social Science is unique in a number ways.
 For starters, no other Vermont State College program offers a global studies concentration.
 Global Studies prepares our students for the real world of study and work beyond our narrow national borders.
 It opens up new worlds of thought and social science applications relating to hundreds of different fields, including international business, public health, and diplomacy.

 Our faculty are well trained, have published widely, and have the perfect combination of international experience and field-specific expertise to guide students in their college career and to future occupations.
 Unlike our sister colleges, our Social Science major provides students with an array of experiential opportunities, both in and outside the classroom.
 We organize international travel and internships, anthropological fieldwork, and service learning opportunities.

 We also have a vigorous community service program in our department, housing the LSC Humanitarian Center.
 We require that students participate in service as part of their senior portfolio.